-A delightful holiday program for any student level.
+A cruise adventure holiday program for senior student

 Start a GAP year after HS - plenty of new ideas and activity with VET units.

-International High School students improve your English Language & have fun
+International students improve your English Language & have fun

-Vac.School 2018-19 - a fun holiday to look at full time entry to training on the ships.
+Vac.School 2018-19 - a fun holiday to look at entry to Cruise Academy.
 Skills training activities with VET accredited certificate if you want it.

 Enrolment: Lodge you EOI early to claim your Vac.school berth.
 Click here

 Your first week: